-Fig. 9.1 Scanning electron micrographs of corrosion casts of the choroidal vasculature in control and myopic chick eyes at the fourth week. (a, b) The control eye (left) has a greater vascular density of larger vessels serving the choriocapillaris (arrows) than the myopic eye.
-The arterioles are designated by (a) and the venules (ν). (c) The
+Fig. 10.1 Scanning electron micrographs of corrosion casts of the choroidal vasculature in control and myopic chick eyes at the fourth week. (\mathbf{a} , \mathbf{b}) The control eye (left) has a greater vascular density of larger vessels serving the choriocapillaris (arrows) than the myopic eye.
+The arterioles are designated by (a) and the venules (b). (c) The choriocapillaris

-Fig. 9.2 Otto Haab, a prominent Swiss ophthalmologist, described posterior venous drainage in high myopes and called the vessels posterior vortex veins, a name still used today.
+Fig. 10.2 Otto Haab, a prominent Swiss ophthalmologist, described posterior venous drainage in high myopes and called the vessels posterior vortex veins, a name still used today.
 In this color drawing, taken from the third edition of Haab's atlas, a prominent vein is seen to exit the choroid superonasal to the nerve.
 Two smaller vessels are seen at the inferior border of the nerve.
 The drawing is an accurate reflection of the posterior venous drainage in high myopes.
-Unlike the typical vortex veins in the periphery, the posterior vortex veins do not have an ampulla or a spray of contributing vessels choroidal vascular bed because of its important role in the blood supply of the anterior part of the optic nerve, including the optic disc [26].
+Unlike the typical vortex veins in the periphery, the posterior vortex veins do not have an ampulla or a spray of contributing vessels filling is delayed past the laminar flow stage of the retinal veins [24].
+A common appearance of a watershed zone is a stripe, one to several millimeters wide, running vertically at the temporal border of the optic disc in which the choroid is not as hyperfluorescent as surrounding areas [22].
+This watershed zone is thought to be the boundary between areas of the choroid supplied by the medial and lateral PCAs.
+Eyes with more than two PCAs have more watershed zones, with a vertical stripe involving the optic nerve region and a number of radiating lines extending from the nerve seen dependent on the actual number of PCAs.
+Venous watershed zones exist for the venous circulation and form a cruciate pattern centered slightly temporal to the optic nerve [22].
+In times of decreased perfusion, watershed zones may represent the regions with the poorest flow since they are at the shared boundaries of non-overlapping systems.

-9.3 The Regulation of Choroidal Blood Flow
+10.3 The Regulation of Choroidal Blood Flow